-The majority of our NEO compensation is performance-based and is issued in the form of both annual and long-term incentives.
-Individuals in a position to influence the growth of stockholder value have larger portions of their total compensation delivered in the form of equity-based long-term incentives.
-The target mix of the elements of the compensation program for the CEO and other NEOs is shown in the following charts which outline the size, in percentage terms, of each element of target compensation (based on the base salary amount, target short-term cash incentive opportunity and grant date fair value of equity grants made in 2021).
+The majority of our Named Executive Officer compensation is performance-based and is issued in the form of both annual and long-term incentives.
+Individuals in a position to positively impact stockholder value have larger portions of their total compensation delivered in the form of equity-based long-term incentives.
+The target mix of the elements of the compensation program for the CEO and other NEOs is shown in the following charts which outline the size, in percentage terms, of each element of target compensation (based on the base salary amount, target short-term cash incentive opportunity and grant date fair value of equity grants made in 2023).